 Carlson M. Büth

 Welcome!
 I am a PhD candidate at IFISC (CSIC-UIB) in Palma de Mallorca, Spain.
-Originally specialized in Nonlinear Physics, Complex Systems and Quantum Field Theory, I am interested in the study of transport, especially active mobility modes, and sustainability.
-Right now, I am investigating information transfer using information theory measures and estimators.
+Originally trained in Nonlinear Physics, Complex Systems, and Quantum Field Theory, I now focus on transport systems—especially active mobility and sustainability.
+My current research investigates information transfer in complex networks using information theory measures and estimators.

-As I studied both Physics and Computer Science, my methods are mostly computational.
+With a background in both Physics and Computer Science, I primarily use computational and data-driven methods in my work.
 My undergrad theses were on Deep Inelastic \(e^±p\) Scattering with Boson Exchange and Interference, then Fault Injection for Robustness Testing of Satellite On-Board Image Processing (at the German Aerospace Center), and finally Analyzing the Network Effects of Computationally Generated Low Traffic Neighborhoods (at NERDS, ITU Copenhagen).

 news